psychemedia/middle-english-romances/gawain_ragnell_sovereignty-full.md

 Chaucer has left out the step-mother and her bewitchment, and saves, humbles, and rewards the young knight by the agency of a good fairy; for the ugly old woman is evidently such by her own will and for her own purposes.
 She is "smiling ever mo," and has the power, as she says, to set "all right whenever she pleases.
 Her fate is not dependent on the knight's compliance, though his is.

-The Wife of Bath's Tale is made into a ballad, or what is called a sonnet, ' Of a Knight and a Fair Virgin,' in The Crown Garland of Golden Roses, compiled by Richard Johnson, not far from 1600: see the Percy Society reprint, edited bj' W. Chappell, vol. vi of the series, p.
-68. Upon Chaucer's story is founded Voltaire's tale, admirable in its way, of Ce qui plait aux Dames, 1762; of which the author writes, 1765, November 4, that it had had great success at Fontainebleau in the form of a comic opera, entitled La F6e Urgele.* The amusing ballad of The Knight and Shepherd's Daughter has much in common with the Wife of Bath's Tale, and might, if we could trace its pedigree, go back to a common original.!
+The Wife of Bath's Tale is made into a ballad, or what is called a sonnet, 'Of a Knight and a Fair Virgin,' in The Crown Garland of Golden Roses, compiled by Richard Johnson, not far from 1600: see the Percy Society reprint, edited by W. Chappell, vol. vi of the series, p.
+68. Upon Chaucer's story is founded Voltaire's tale, admirable in its way, of Ce qui plait aux Dames, 1762; of which the author writes, 1765, November 4, that it had had great success at Fontainebleau in the form of a comic opera, entitled La Fée Urgèle. `[This was a melodrama by Favart, in four acts: reduced in 1821 to one act, at the Gymnase.]` The amusing ballad of The Knight and Shepherd's Daughter has much in common with the Wife of Bath's Tale, and might, if we could trace its pedigree, go back to a common original. `[Chaucer's tale is commonly said to be derived from Gower's, but without sufficient reason.
+Vv 6507-14, ed.
+Tyrwhitt, are close to Dame Ragnell, 409-420.
+Gower may have got his from some Example-book.
+I have not seen it remarked, and therefore will note, that Example books may have been known in England as early as 1000, for Aelfric seems to speak slightingly of them in his treatise on the Old Testament.
+The Proverbs, he says, is a "bigspellbóe, *ná swilce ge secgao*, ac wísdómes bigspell and warnung wio dysig," etc.]`

 Tales resembling the Marriage of Gawain must have been widely spread during the Middle Ages.
 The ballad of 'King Henry' has much in common with the one now under consideration, and Norse and Gaelic connections, and is probably much earlier.
 At present I can add only one parallel out of English, and that from an Icelandic saga.

-Grfmr was on the verge of marriage with Lopthffina, but a week before the appointed day the bride was gone, and nobody knew what had become of her.
+Grímr was on the verge of marriage with Lopthaena, but a week before the appointed day the bride was gone, and nobody knew what had become of her.
 Her father had given her a step-mother five years before, and the step-mother had been far from kind; but what then?
-Grimr was restless and unhappy,

-* This was a melodrama by Favart, in four acts: reduced in 1821 to one act, at the Gymnase.

-t Chaucer's tale is commonly said to be derived from Gower's, but without sufficient reason.
-Vv 6507-14, ed.
-Tyrwhitt, are close to Dame Ragnell, 409-420.
-Gower may have got his from some Example-book.
-I have not

-seen it remarked, and therefore will note, that Examplebooks may have been known in England as early as 1000, for Aelfric seems to speak slightingly of them in his treatise on the Old Testament.
-The Proverbs, he says, is a "bigspellbdc, nd swilce g^ secgatS, ac wisddmes bigspell and warnung wits dysig," etc.

-and got no tidings.
+Grímr was restless and unhappy, and got no tidings.
 A year of scarcity coming, he left home with two of his people.
 After an adventure with four trolls, he had a fight with twelve men, in which, though they were all slain, he lost his comrades and was very badly wounded.
-As he lay on the ground, looking only for death, a woman passed, if so she might be called; for she was not taller than a child of seven years, so stout that Grfmr's arms would not go I'ound her, misshapen, bald, black, ugly, and disgusting in every particular.
+As he lay on the ground, looking only for death, a woman passed, if so she might be called; for she was not taller than a child of seven years, so stout that Grímr's arms would not go round her, misshapen, bald, black, ugly, and disgusting in every particular.
 She came up to Grimr, and asked him if he would accept his life from her.
 "Hardly," said he, "you are so loathsome."
 But life was precious, and he presently consented.
 She took him up and ran with him, as if he were a babe, till she came to a large cave; there she set him down, and it seemed to Grfmr that she was uglier than before.
 "Now pay me for saving your life," she said, "and kiss me."
 "I cannot," said Grimr, "you look so diabolical."
 "Expect no help, then, from me," said she, "and I see that it will soon be all over with you."
-"Since it must be, loath as I am," said Grfmr, and went and kissed her; she seemed not so bad to kiss as to look at.
-When night came she made up a bed, and asked Grfmr whether he would lie alone or with her.
+"Since it must be, loath as I am," said Grímr, and went and kissed her; she seemed not so bad to kiss as to look at.
+When night came she made up a bed, and asked Grímr whether he would lie alone or with her.
 "Alone," he answered.
 "Then," said she, "I shall take no pains about healing your wounds."
-Grfmr said he would rather lie with her, if he had no other chance, and she bound up his wounds, so that he seemed to feel no more of them.
-No

-sooner was Grfmr abed than he fell asleep, and when he woke, he saw lying by him almost the fairest woman he had ever laid eyes on, and marvellously like his true-love, Lopthaena.
+Grímr said he would rather lie with her, if he had no other chance, and she bound up his wounds, so that he seemed to feel no more of them.
+No sooner was Grímr abed than he fell asleep, and when he woke, he saw lying by him almost the fairest woman he had ever laid eyes on, and marvellously like his true-love, Lopthaena.
 At the bedside he saw lying the troll-casing which she had worn; he jumped up and burned this.
 The woman was very faint; he sprinkled her with water, and she came to, and said.
 It is well for both of us; I saved thy life first, and thou hast freed me from bondage.
-It was indeed Lopthtena, whom the step-mother had transformed into a horrible shape, odious to men and trolls, which she should never come out of till a man should consent to three things, — which no man ever would, — to accept his life at her hands, to kiss her, and to share her bed.
-Grfms saga loSinkinna, Rafn, Fornaldar Sogur, II, 14352.
+It was indeed Lopthaena, whom the step-mother had transformed into a horrible shape, odious to men and trolls, which she should never come out of till a man should consent to three things, — which no man ever would, — to accept his life at her hands, to kiss her, and to share her bed.
+Gríms saga looinkinna, Rafn, Fornaldar Sögur, II, 143-52.

-Sir Fredei'ic Madden, in his annotations upon this ballad, ' Syr Gawayne,' p.
+Sir Fredei'ic Madden, in his annotations upon this ballad, 'Syr Gawayne,' p.
 359, remarks that Sir Steven, stanza 31, does not occur in the Round Table romances; that Sir Banier, 32, is probably a mistake for Beduer, the king's constable; and that Sir Bore and Sir Garrett, in the same stanza, are Sir Bors de Gauves, brother of Lionel, and Gareth, or Gaheriet, the younger brother of Gawain.

-' The Marriage of Sir Gawaine,' as filled out by Percy from the fragments in his manuscript, Reliques, 1765, III, 11, is translated by Bodmer, I, 110; by Bothe, p.
+'The Marriage of Sir Gawaine,' as filled out by Percy from the fragments in his manuscript, Reliques, 1765, III, 11, is translated by Bodmer, I, 110; by Bothe, p.
 75; by Knortz, Lieder u.
 Romanzen Alt-Englands, p.
 135.

+[1] KINGE ARTHUR liues in merry Carleile,
-1 KmGE Aethtjr Hues in merry CarleUe, And seemely is to see, And there he hath with him Queene Genever, That bride soe bright of blee.
+And seemely is to see,
+And there he hath with him Queene Genever,

-3 The kiwg kept a royall Christmasse, Of mirth and great honor, And when
+*That* bride soe bright of blee.

-2 And there he hath with [him] Queene Genever, Thai bride soe bright in bower, And all his barons about him stoode, TAot were both stiffe and stowre.
+[2] And there he hath with [him] Queene Genever,
+*That* bride soe bright in bower,
+And all his barons about him stoode,
+*That* were both stiffe and stowre.

+[3] The *king* kept a royall Christmasse,
+Of mirth and great honor,
+And when ...
+...

+* * * * *

-4 ' And bring me word what thing it is TAat a woman [will] most desire; This shalbe thy ransome, Arthur,' he sayes, ' For He haue noe other hier.'
+[4] 'And bring me word what thing it is
+That a woman [will] most desire;
+This shalbe thy ransome, Arthur,' he sayes,
+'For Ile haue noe other hier.'

-5 King Arthur then held vp his hand, According thene as was the law; He tooke his leaue of the baron there, And homward can he draw.
+[5] *King* Arthur then held vp his hand,
+According thene as was the law;
+He tooke his leaue of the baron there,

-15 And as he rode over a more,
+And homward can he draw.

-Hee see a lady where shee sate Betwixt an oke and a greene hollen; She was cladd in red Scarlett.

-6 And when he came to merry Carlile,
+[6] And when he came to merry Carlile,

-To his chamber he is gone, And ther came to him his cozen Sir Gawaine, As he did make his mone.
+To his chamber he is gone,
+And ther came to him his cozen Sir Gawaine,
+As he did make his mone.

-7 And there came to him his cozen Sir Ga-
+[7] And there came to him his cozen Sir Gawaine,

-waine, That was a curteous knight; ' Why sigh you soe sore, vnckle Arthur,' he
+*That* was a curteous knight;
+'Why sigh you soe sore, vnckle Arthur,' he said,

-said, ' Or who hath done thee vnright? '
+'Or who hath done thee vnright?'

+TO DO

 8 ' 0 peace, O peace, thou gentle Gawaine,